Transformers can do Bayesian Clustering: Introduction

 \textbf{RQ4: How does the Cluster-PFN model compare to baseline imputation methods in terms of external evaluation metrics when handling missing data?} While VI requires particular prior distributions, the PFN can learn from arbitrary priors.
 We illustrate this by training a PFN on a prior that integrates missing data (at random).
 We show that for real world genomic data, the Cluster-PFN outperforms baseline models at missingness levels of 30\% and above.

 Section \ref{background_and_related_work} outlines the background of Bayesian inference and PFNs.
 Section \ref{Cluster-PfN_overview} describes the Cluster-PFN.
 Section \ref{experimental_setup} describes the experimental setup and Section \ref{results} presents the results.
 Additional results are provided in the appendices, including different priors, experimental conditions, additional metrics, and comparisons with more baselines.
 Section \ref{discussion} discusses the approximations made by Cluster-PFN and broader implications.
 Section \ref{summary} concludes with a summary and future directions.
+Our code is available at \url{https://github.com/pbhaskaran/Cluster-PFN}.
+It provides the implementation used in the experiments, along with the trained model weights.